jalapeno/SRv6_dCloud_Lab/special_bonus/SRv6_VM.md

   comment out the /swap.img line
 ```

-4. If using Calico-VPP, edit netplan to add a VPP interface /etc/netplan/00-installer-config.yaml
+4. Skip this step unless using Calico-VPP.
+Edit netplan to add a VPP interface /etc/netplan/00-installer-config.yaml

 ```
 network: